 MOLLE attachments on the back side.

 The battery on the UV-5R is pretty darn good, but you can make it even better by adding one of these fantastic battery packs.

 Get all day transmit and receive with a pack like this.

 Miklor.com has extensive documentation on these radios, and is your best source for digging into them if you want to.
 Probably too much info for your average consumer, but it's good to see someone collected it all in one place.

 Want to know how to get your Ham License?
-It's pretty fascinating stuff if you like science.
 We show you how to get started in this article.